 Japan has a unique combination of modern and future trends and pop culture and old traditional culture, temples, castles, festivals, clothing, and age-old traditions.
 Hardly any other country in the world blends this so seamlessly.
 While walking in the streets of Kyoto, one minute you walk next to a girl wearing a kimono, while the next you walk shoulder to shoulder with a girl in the latest pop culture fashion looking like something from the future.
 It is incredible!

 One of the reasons why Japan has managed to preserve its unique culture, language, and traditions so well, is that Japan was isolated from the rest of the world, and especially the West, for 220 years (!), from the early 17th century until 1853.
 In this period, no foreign people were allowed to enter Japan, and ordinary Japanese people were not allowed to leave Japan.
-Going to Japan is still like entering another world, it is totally different from the rest of Asia, and also Europe, USA, and Australia.
+Going to Japan is still like entering another world, it is totally different from the rest of Asia, and also Europe, the USA, and Australia.

 The stunning temples, the interesting and varied sights, the beautiful nature and mountains, the delicious and healthy food, and the friendliness and politeness of the Japanese people is what fascinates me the most about Japan, and why I think you should visit Japan.